Loading...

 An essential part of qualifying for federal student aid is demonstrating financial need.
 Financial need is determined by your Expected Family Contribution (EFC), the cost of attendance (COA) at your chosen institution, and your family’s financial circumstances.

-The EFC is calculated based on the information you provide on the FAFSA, which considers income, assets, family size, and the number of family members attending college.
-The COA, set by each institution, includes direct and indirect expenses like tuition, books, and transportation.
+The EFC is calculated based on the FAFSA, which takes into account income, assets, family size, and the number of family members in college.
+The COA includes both direct and indirect costs like tuition, books, and transportation.
+If you’re exploring different financial options, what are the ways to apply for an auto loan? might be worth considering.

 By subtracting your EFC from the COA, the financial aid office determines your financial need, which affects the amount and type of aid you can receive.
 It’s essential to accurately report your financial information to ensure an accurate assessment of your financial need.